-The project will require a lot of heavy equipment and will generate associated traffic in multiple shifts to complete the seismic retrofit of Anderson Dam.
+The project will require the use of heavy equipment and will generate associated traffic in multiple shifts.
 Residents living near Anderson Dam should anticipate disturbances due to traffic, lighting, noise and dust.
-More specific impacts will be defined in the Environmental Impact Report and will be minimized as much as practical.
-The water district will work with the City of Morgan Hill, the County's Department of Parks & Recreation and local residents to develop a program to minimize these construction impacts.
+More specific impacts will be defined in the environmental impact report.
+The water district will work with the City of Morgan Hill, the County's Department of Parks and Recreation and local residents to minimize these construction impacts.